bbc/peaks.js/README.md

 Shows or hides the current playback time, shown next to the playhead.

-The initial setting is `false`, for the overview waveform view, or controlled by the `showPlayheadTime` configuration option for the zoomable waveform view.
+The initial setting is `false` for the overview waveform view, or controlled by the `showPlayheadTime` configuration option for the zoomable waveform view.

 ```js
 const view = instance.views.getView('zoomview');